-To this end, Byzantine Fault Tolerant (BFT) protocols (e.g. [1]) can be considered a building block for the design of intrusion tolerant systems, because they are able to work correctly even if f out of 3f+1 replicas behave in an arbitrary manner.
+To this end, Byzantine Fault Tolerant (BFT) protocols (e.g. [1]) can be considered a building block for the design of intrusion tolerant systems, because they are able to work correctly even if f out of 3f + 1 replicas behave in an arbitrary manner.
 However, BFT protocols alone do not provide a solid basis for the construction of intrusion tolerant replication systems with long lifetime (e.g. years): if a smart attacker is able to compromise f replicas, it is likely that with time he will be able to compromise the $f + 1^{th}$ replica, enabling the attacker to cause inconsistencies.
 This is particularly true if all the replicas are identical, as is common in real-world deployments, because an identical attack surface allows an attacker to successfully compromise all the replicas in the system with the same attack.
-As such, it is important to diversify replicas as much as possible [2]-[4].
+As such. it is important to diversify replicas as much as possible [2]-[4].
 We refer to this approach as defending the system across space.

-However, defense across space only increases the attacker's workload linearly by requiring the attacker to develop f + 1distinct attacks.
+However, defense across space only increases the attacker's workload linearly by requiring the attacker to develop f + 1 distinct attacks.
 The attacker can still spend the time to develop these attacks, especially if the system is long-lived.
 Hence, periodic rejuvenation of replicas is necessary to clean potentially undetected intrusions.
 The rejuvenated replica should restart as non-compromised to ensure any intrusion is cleaned, and should be diverse from all currently and previously existing replicas to ensure that the attacker has no advantage of prior knowledge.
-This forces the attacker to act quickly, otherwise any progress he or she has made in compromising system components will be undone.
 We refer to this approach as defending the system across time.
-Some of the current approaches in the field of intrusion tolerant systems [1], [5], [6] offer weak solutions to defend systems across space and time: they either do not diversify replicas after rejuvenation, or they use coarsegrained diversity (e.g. at the operating system level) where the strength of such a system is limited by the small number of different copies available.
+Some of the current approaches in the field of intrusion tolerant systems [1], [5], [6] offer weak solutions to defend systems across space and time: they either do not diversify replicas after rejuvenation, or they use coarse-grained diversity (e.g. at the operating system level) where the strength of such a system is limited by the small number of different copies available.